planetarium/agent8-templates/basic-3d-point-to-move/PROJECT.md

 2. **Movement Control**: `PointToMoveController` from the vibe-starter-3d library handles the physics-based movement of the character toward the destination point.

 3. **State Management**: `useControllerState` hook provides shared state between components, allowing the pointing system to set movement targets that the controller can read.
+Additionally, `playerStore` manages physics body references.

 4. **Animation Management**: `Player` component determines appropriate animations based on movement state, using the `isPointMoving()` function to detect when the character should be in a movement animation state.

+5. **Asset Management**: `PreloadScene` component ensures all 3D models, textures, and other assets are preloaded before gameplay begins, providing a smooth user experience with a visual loading indicator.